-3.1 Recap and Review of Indices Discussed, including Survey Summaries out by the point of contact for each survey, is included as Section 3 of this report.
+3.1 Recap and Review of Indices Discussed, including Survey Summaries

+Following a comprehensive review of the existing fishery-independent survey programs in the US Caribbean and adjacent waters, the group acknowledged the diversity of sampling programs, statistical designs and objectives.
+A comprehensive description of each survey, filled out by the point of contact for each survey, is included as Section 4 of this report.
 It was generally agreed that while the breadth of existing information is extensive, to date there has been little strategic effort to develop programmatic surveys that can quantify relative abundance of managed species on appropriate temporal and spatial scales.